Skip to main content

 Regular Polygons

-A regular polygon with n sides has an exterior angle of 360 ÷ n degrees.
+A regular polygon with n sides has an exterior angle of 360° ÷ n.
 Use a variable for the number of sides and write one loop that draws any regular polygon.
-Try it with a pentagon (5 sides), hexagon (6), and octagon (8).
+Try it with a pentagon (5 sides), hexagon (6), octagon (8), and even a heptagon (7).

 Solution